JunxuLiu/PFA/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is the source code of paper "Projected Federated Averaging with Heterogeneous Differential Privacy"(under review).
+This is the source code of paper "Projected Federated Averaging with Heterogeneous Differential Privacy" (accepted by VLDB 2022).

 ### Prerequisites